 The last one is the toughest because most of us are not-so conscious with our other senses.
 Thus, for you to identify a trend via sounds or smell or even taste – you need to be extremely active (spiritually!)

-A Few Other Questions to Leverage the Powers of The Spirit Animal List
+Leveraging the Powers of The Spirit Animal List

 Can spirit animal be a human?